teamapp-ai/teamapp-ai.github.io/repeating-tasks.md

 ## **millennials**

-Millennials (Gen Y) grew up in the internet age and apart from 'getting' the tech in less than 60 seconds, millennial team members and team leaders have a natural preference for transparency that makes collaboration and teamwork so much easier.
+Millennials (Gen Y) grew up in the internet age and apart from understanding and using #team in about 60 seconds, millennial team members and team leaders have a natural preference for transparency that makes collaboration and teamwork so much easier.

-Gen Z were born into a highly sophisticated media and computer environment and are even more tech savvy and expert than their Gen Y forerunners.

-However they both share a culture of self sufficiency and the prevailing attitude we've experienced with #team is:
+Gen Z and Gen Y share a culture of self sufficiency and the prevailing attitude we've experienced with #team is:

-"_I don't mind visibility of my performance.
-I just want the expectations on me to be clear. #team does that for me, and the whole team, so we can just get on with the job"._
+"_I don't mind visibility of my performance and accountability.
+I just want the expectations on me to be clear. #team does that for me, and the whole team.
+I can get on with the job without having to keep asking my manager what's next."_